sandrina-p/workshop-a11y-fundamentals/README.md

   - Turn on your video if possible, so we don't feel alone.
   - Keep your microphone muted to avoid background noises.
 - **Install a modern browser**.
 Chrome or Firefox are recommended.
+- **Setup the project** prior to the workshop to avoid unexpected installation issues.
 - **Familiarize yourself with the basics of a screen reader**.
 During a remote workshop it's not practical to help everyone using a SR (screen reader).
 For that reason, please take some minutes to practice in advance.
   - Mac: You'll be using VoiceOver.
 [Watch this VO introduction](https://www.youtube.com/watch?v=5R-6WvAihms&t=198s).
   - Windows: Install [NVDA](https://www.nvaccess.org/) and [watch this NVDA introduction](https://www.youtube.com/watch?v=Jao3s_CwdRU).